Blackpink’s Jennie’s hairstylist shares how she uses the Dyson Supersonic hair dryer and Airwrap styler

 What Park says:

 “The Supersonic hair dryer, on its own, produces an airflow that’s vastly strong that might hurt the scalp and cause a lot of flyaways (which, in turn, could cause hair loss.
 The gentle air dryer solves this.
 The energy output is the same, but it doesn’t hurt the scalp.
 I did let my female celebrity clients try it, and they said they feel less heat and more comfortable with the gentle air dryer attachment.”

 How to use it, according to Park:

 1. Lift the hair upwards.

-2. Blow dry the roots for a gentle volumnising effect.
+2. Blow dry the roots for a gentle volumising effect.

-3. For the ends, keep twisting them while blow drying it in a top to bottom direction.
+3. For the ends, keep twisting them while blow-drying them in a top-to-bottom direction.

-*It's gentle enough for pets too and men who use it will experience less flyaways.
+*It’s gentle enough for pets too, and men who use it will experience fewer flyaways.